Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Introduction

 A key issue in RMS theory is how the different plasma constituents are coupled.
 Since the radiation force acts solely on electrons and positrons, it must be mediated to the ions by some other means.
 In a sub-relativistic, single-ion RMS this is accomplished through the generation of an electrostatic field, owing to a tiny charge separation of electrons and ions.
-However, electrostatic coupling fails in relativistic RMS (RRMS), in which $e^\pm$ pairs are overabundant \citep{Levinson_2020,Arno_plasma_filaments}, and in RMS composed of multi-ion species with different charge-to-mass ratios \citep{derishev2018}.
+However, electrostatic coupling fails in relativistic RMS (RRMS), in which $e^\pm$ pairs are overabundant \citep{Levinson_2020,Arno_plasma_filaments}, and in RMS composed of multi-ion species with different charge-to-mass ratios \citep{derishev2018,le2023}.
 It has been shown recently \citep{Arno_plasma_filaments} that in an unmagnetized single-ion RRMS, the dominant coupling mechanism is plasma microturbulence, generated by a current filamentation instability driven by the relative drift between the ions and the pairs.
 The presence of a strong enough (transverse) magnetic field in the upstream flow can give rise to magnetic coupling of pairs and ions which completely suppresses the instability \citep{mahlmann2023}.

 The situation can be vastly different in multi-ion RMS.
-First, the deceleration rate of ions inside the shock depends on the charge-to-mass ratio, and since the charge conservation condition in a multi-ion plasma is degenerate a large velocity separation between the different ions in the post-deceleration zone is, in principle, allowed (even in sub-relativistic RMS).
+First, the deceleration rate of ions inside the shock by an electrostatic field depends on the charge-to-mass ratio, and since the charge conservation condition in a multi-ion plasma is degenerate a large velocity separation between the different ions in the post-deceleration zone is, in principle, allowed (even in sub-relativistic RMS), provided that interspecies friction is ineffective.
+As shown below, in some cases binary Coulomb collisions effectively couple the ions while in others they are not and detailed calculations are needed to assess whether the relative drift established just downstream of the shock surpass the barriers for inelastic nuclear collisions.
 Second, since the gyroradius of an ion of mass $Am_p$ is larger by a factor $Am_p/Zm_e$ than that of an electron (or positron), much stronger magnetic fields may be needed to couple all ions.
 Such strong fields may not be present in most relevant systems.
-Third, the coupling of different ions by plasma micro-turbulence would require generation of wave modes different than in a single-ion RRMS.
+Third, in cases where Coulomb friction is ineffective and cannot suppress plasma instabilities, the coupling of different ions by plasma micro-turbulence would require generation of wave modes different than in a single-ion RRMS.